roswell/asdf/doc/syntax-control.md

-users who try to make or use some piece of software that fails to respect them soon enough discover the hard way that that software fails to interoperate nicely with other software, at which point they fix it, or they work around it, but in any case they avoid the conflict.
+users who try to make or use some piece of software that fails to respect them soon enough discover the hard way that that software fails to interoperate nicely with other software, at which point they fix it, or they work around it, but in any case they avoid the conflict—or other people will avoid using it.
-Yet, as of 2017, no implementation can nor will help enforce monotonicity;
+Yet, as of 2020, no implementation can nor will help enforce monotonicity;
 users are wholly responsible for manually ensuring this monotonicity.

 Thus for instance, no one may ever modify `#u` except `puri`,